gletort/FishFeats/docs/Get-cells.md

 * [CellPose](https://www.cellpose.org/): tool for cellular segmentation from Stringer et al. 2021.
 * Load an already segmented file (should be a file of labelled cell).
 If you choose this option, the plugin will look for the labelled file of cell, named _imagename_`_cells2D.tif` in the results folder, but you can select another file.

 **3/ Manual correction:** When the computation of the segmentation is finished, `fishfeats` will show you the results in a `label` layer called `Junctions`.
-You can then perform manual correction if needed before to save the results.
+You can then perform manual correction if needed before saving the results.

 **4/ 2D->3D:** At the end of the process, when you click on `Junctions done`, the pipeline creates the cells from the segmentation.
 The shape will be the label shape and the [cell position in Z](3d-cell-positions.md) will be back-projected into the junction staining.
 Thus this step can take a few minutes to calculate the back-projection.